lekhuong07/KPMG-Virtual-Internship/README.md

 There will be 3 steps:

-Data Quality Assessment: KMPG_VI.py
+Data Quality Assessment

-Data Insights: KMPG_DI.py
+Data Insights

-Data Insights and Presentation: KMPG_final.py
+Data Insights and Presentation: